adbX/j.ces.2015.04.005/README.md

 #### Run everything script.

-Run the `run.sh` script to build, run all necessary computational experiments, and produce all of the visualizations.
+Run the `run_all.sh` script to build, run all necessary computational experiments, and produce all of the visualizations.

 Please be aware of the computational requirements you can read here [computational requirements](computational_effort.md).